-(effective as of 13 November 2014)
+(effective as of 1 January 2020)

-The employer is required to namely:
+The employer is obliged to namely:

-c) Provide new employees with information about the workplace, work environment, potential risks to life and health associated with the performance of work, measures designed to protect employees against such risks and the Employment Code.
+c) Provide new employees with information about the workplace, work environment, potential risks to life and health associated with the performance of work, measures designed to protect employees against such risks, and the Employment Code.

-(2) Employees are required namely to:
+(2) Employees are mainly obliged to:

 a) Work conscientiously and properly in view of their work capacity, knowledge and skills.

 b) Perform work in a high-quality, economical and timely manner, follow instructions issued by senior employees in accordance with the law and collaborate with other employees.